sumanjs/suman/README.md

 ## ```npm install -D suman```

+(disclaimer: Suman is in beta, despite the current version number)

 Suman is designed to be a direct successor to Mocha, Chai, Tape and Jasmine.
 Mocha is most familiar to us and perhaps to you - Mocha was an awesome test library, but has several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was better than Mocha.
 If you like Mocha and BDD test interfaces you will love Suman.